5 LinkedIn Tactics that Make You Look Sleazy

 Automating Everything

-This first mistake is maybe the hardest to avoid.
+This first mistake is the hardest to avoid.
 Automation is a great (and even sometimes necessary) thing to do with your social media.
 Once things start to scale up, things can get out of hand for a human to manually manage.
 In those cases, automation is good, and you want to take advantage of all the available tools these days to help you manage your social media more efficiently.
 There is, however, a point where too much automation won't be as productive as you think.

-Automation is great for a lot of things, but it's not something you should be utilizing in your Linkedin profile.
-In fact, if you're the kind of person that like to read the terms and conditions, you'll learn that it's actually prohibited by the platform.
-Understandably, this hasn't stopped any enterprising programmers and startups to offer solutions that do it anyways.
+Automation is great for many things, but it's not something you should be utilizing in your LinkedIn profile.
+In fact, if you're the kind of person who likes to read the terms and conditions, you'll learn that the platform actually prohibits it.
+Understandably, this has yet to stop enterprising programmers and startups from offering solutions that do it anyway.

 Contacting The Wrong People

-Linkedin is all about building a network of connections so that you have ample space to show off your professional brand.
-A lot of Linkedin "tips and tricks" articles are focused on what you should do to get as many connections as possible.
+LinkedIn is all about building a network of connections so that you have ample space to show off your professional brand.
+A lot of LinkedIn "tips and tricks" articles are focused on what you should do to get as many connections as possible.
 While getting many followers is a great goal to have on social media, you don't want to have a "by any means possible" approach.
 Some things aren't worth doing to get more followers.

 The best example is contacting anyone and everyone and making connection requests.
 Getting a significant number of followers is great, but why contact someone who works in a different field, lives in a different country, and speaks a different language?
 The odds of them accepting your request are already low enough.
-All you'd be doing at this point is harm your profile's reputation little by little.
+All you'd be doing at this point is harming your profile's reputation little by little.

 Your connections need to remain honest.
 It has to be people that you already know in some way or relevant to what you do.
 Before you send them a connection request, ask yourself if they are also interested in connecting with you or not.
 There's no point going for total strangers.
 They have no reason to connect with you anyway.
 You'll just come off as sleazy to them.